Fante Confederacy: Ashanti invasion and the fall of the coastal coalition

-Modern Confederacy (1868–1873)
+The modern Confederacy

-Background and prelude

 After the collapse of the Coastal Coalition and the devastation caused by Ashanti invasions in the early 19th century, a new generation of coastal elites began rebuilding political authority.
 By the 1840s, a class of educated Fante merchants had emerged, forming relationships with British officials.
 In 1844, several Fante states entered a protocolonial arrangement through the Bond of 1844, allowing British jurisdiction over certain criminal matters while retaining local autonomy.
 Tensions escalated in the 1850s as British-imposed taxes and growing European competition undermined local commerce.
 Discussions in the British Parliament even suggested abandoning direct administration.

-The most destabilizing event came in 1867 with the Anglo-Dutch Treaty, which exchanged forts along the coast.
+A destabilizing event came in 1867 with the Anglo-Dutch Treaty, which exchanged forts along the coast.
 The Dutch took over forts in Fante territory, including Elmina, without local consultation.
 Many Fante elites interpreted this as a Dutch-Ashanti alliance, threatening their autonomy.

 Formation of the Confederation

 In response, a January 1868 meeting at Mankessim brought together Fante paramount chiefs and representatives from Twifo and Asen.
 They declared the formation of the Fante Confederation, an independent state opposing both Dutch encroachment and British paternalism.
-King Ghartey IV of Winneba was elected the first King-President, while King Nana Amfo Otu Gyandoh I of Abura was appointed commander of the confederation’s military forces.

-The confederation was backed by powerful Fante merchant families who had gained influence through their role in Atlantic commerce and education.
+King Ghartey IV of Winneba was elected the first King-President, while King Nana Amfo Otu Gyandoh I of Abura was appointed commander of the confederation's military forces.The confederation was backed by powerful Fante merchant families who had gained influence through their role in Atlantic commerce and education.
+When the Dutch attacked Komenda in February 1868, the Confederation mobilized 15,000 troops, successfully blocking their attempt to occupy the fort.

-Military engagement and governance

-When the Dutch bombarded Komenda in February 1868, the Confederation mobilized 15,000 troops, successfully blocking their attempt to occupy the fort.
 The Fante then laid siege to Elmina, but the campaign stalled.
 Commerce across Fanteland collapsed, and with little revenue from trade, the confederation faced financial crisis.
 A revised constitution in November 1871 established an Executive Council dominated by educated Fante merchants.
 King Amfo Otu and Kwesi Edu of Mankessim served as co-presidents until Otu became sole head in 1872.

 Collapse and British annexation

 Internal rivalries between Mankessim and Abura, along with the continued costs of warfare, strained the fragile union.
 The Ghartey family funded government operations temporarily, but financial exhaustion set in.

-In 1870, the Dutch sold their holdings to the British, removing the Confederation’s primary external enemy.
+In 1870, the Dutch sold their holdings to the British, removing the Confederation's primary external enemy.
 The British offered incentives to Fante leaders and arrested dissenters, eroding unity.
 Without support from either Britain or the merchant elite, the confederation collapsed by 1873 and Fanteland was fully incorporated into the British Gold Coast colony.

+Divisions

+According to Ray Kea, between the 14th and 16th centuries, some Fante settlements were built on leveled hilltops and were likely fortified.
+Villages were located in surrounding forested valleys and supplied these towns with food and basic goods.
+Towns were laid out with organized plans that included defined streets and public or market squares.